web analytics

 How About The Real Toss-Ups?

 Let’s assume that the “leans” go the way they are leaning.
-If Sheehy wins as expected in Montana, it would give Republicans 50 Senate seats and Democrats 43, leaving seven races in the toss-up category.
+If Republicans secure West Virginia and Montana, it would give them 50 Senate seats and Democrats 43, leaving seven races in the toss-up category.
 Remember, 50 is not a majority, as the vice president would cast the inevitable tie-breaking vote as President of the Senate.

 According to the RealClearPolitics average, the seven toss-ups and their current polling averages are: